Minseo (singer): 2015–2017: Pre-debut: Superstar K 7, "Monthly Yoon Jong-shin"

 On May 27, 2016, Minseo signed an exclusive contract with Apop, a music label under Mystic Story.
 On June 3, Minseo released the single "The Sound of You Coming" for The Handmaiden with labelmate Gain.
 On October 14, singer Yoon Jong-shin announced through his Instagram account that Minseo would participate in Mystic Entertainment's music project "Monthly Yoon Jong-shin".
 At midnight on October 18, Minseo released "2016 Monthly Yoon Jong Shin October Issue" with Yoon.
-She was also selected for the music video of the title track "First" with Joo Woo-jae and tried acting for the first time.
+She also acted in the music video of the title track "First" with Joo Woo-jae.
 On November 23, Yoon announced that Minseo would participate in "Monthly Yoon Jong-shin" again, marking the first time a singer had participated in the project for two months in a row.
-Regarding this, Minseo expressed her feelings through her Instagram account, "I was able to work on 'Monthly Yoon Jong-shin' once more.
-I was so honored and happy to be able to work consecutively."
 On the same day, Minseo released a motion poster for "Monthly Yoon Jong-shin November 2016".
 On November 25, Minseo released a photo of her working with photographer Kim Joong-man before the release of her new single.
-Regarding Min-seo, Kim Joong-man said, "In Min-seo, who has tangled hair, a thoughtful expression and gaze, and tightly closed lips, the image of a heroine of tragedy, and in Min-seo, who looks straight ahead with her hair tied up and her shoulder line exposed, the image of an unadorned and innocent woman.
-You can see it.”
 At midnight on November 27, Minseo and Yoon released "2016 Monthly Yoon Jong-shin November Issue".
-Minseo was also selected as the main character in the music video for the title song "You Who Loved You".
+Minseo also acted in the music video for the title song "You Who Loved You".
 On the same day, Minseo sang "The Missing Girl" at Yoon's concert "Lyricist Yoon Jong-shin Concert Special Lecture 2nd Class" at Samsung Hall, Ewha Womans University.

 On November 6, 2017, Minseo announced that she would release her debut album.
 Her debut album was produced by producer Jo Young-cheol.
 On November 15, Minseo announced that she would be participating in Yoon's "Monthly Yoon Jong-shin November 2017".
-The title song "Yes" is known as the answer to "LISTEN 010 Do you like it" released by Yoon on June 22.
-"Yes" ranked first on real-time charts such as Melon and Genie for about two weeks after its release.
-Minseo was also nominated for first place in Music Bank, Music Core, and Inkigayo before her official debut.
-On December 1, Minseo appeared on a live music broadcast for the first time through Music Bank.
-Minseo received two music show wins on Inkigayo on December 3 and Music Bank on December 8.
+The title track "Yes" ranked first on real-time charts for about two weeks after its release.
+Minseo was also nominated for first place on Music Bank, Music Core, and Inkigayo.
+On December 1, Minseo appeared on a live music broadcast for the first time, on Music Bank.
+Minseo received two music show wins, Inkigayo on December 3 and Music Bank on December 8.